ABOUT AMY BASS

-In addition to her academic work, she's been on the TODAY SHOW, CNN Newsroom with Brooke Baldwin and Anderson Cooper's Full Circle; NPR's The Takeaway, Only a Game, Under the Radar, and Midday; CBS Radio; and has been featured in the Boston Globe.
-She's written about sport and politics for Slate, Salon, the Allrounder, and CNN Opinion.
+In addition to her academic work, she's made appearances on the TODAY SHOW, CNN Newsroom, and Anderson Cooper's Full Circle; NPR's The Takeaway, Only a Game, Under the Radar, and Midday; CBS Radio; and has been featured in the Boston Globe, among other papers.
+She's written about sport and politics for Slate, Salon, Current, the Allrounder, and CNN Opinion.
 For three years, she hosted a weekly radio show, Conversations with Amy Bass, on WVOX and now gives commentary on WAMC, Northeast Public Radio.
 In television, she served as senior research supervisor for NBC Olympic Sports across eight Olympic Games, winning her Emmy for her work at the London Olympics in 2012.

 Until she figures out her next book project, she's on social media and her blog -- she'd love to hear from you!